Harshraj210/Data-structures-and-algo/ch-1_recursion/notes.md

     return 0;
 }

-Stack Overflow -> f you forget the base case (the stopping condition), the function will call itself forever.
+##Stack Overflow ->  you forget the base case (the stopping condition), the function will call itself forever.

 When the program tries to push one more function onto the full stack, it crashes.
 This crash is called a Stack Overflow.

+##Time Complexity
     time complexicity --> The general formula is:
     Time Complexity = (Total Number of Recursive Calls) (Time Complexity of Work in Each Call)

-🌳 Types of Recursion
+ ##Types of Recursion
     Tail Recursion

     Head Recursion

     Tree Recursion

     Indirect Recursion

     Nested Recursion